-- The total number of days that temporary facilities and structures associated with major fixtures may occupy the oval are not to exceed 40 days a season.
+- The total number of days that temporary facilities and structures associated with major fixtures may occupy the oval are not to exceed 40 days per season.

 - No more than two fixtures exceeding 12,000 spectators may be scheduled in any three-year period.

-- The 2015 World Cup matches are not to be counted within the 13 match days.
-The condition limiting the use of temporary grandstands is not to apply to any fixtures that are scheduled as part of the World Cup.
-Two World Cup fixtures may be scheduled from Monday to Thursday inclusive; otherwise the fixtures are to be scheduled from Friday to Sunday.
+- 2015 World Cup matches are not to be counted within the 13 match days.
+The condition limiting the use of temporary grandstands is not to apply to any fixtures that are scheduled as part of the 2015 World Cup.
+Two World Cup fixtures may be scheduled Monday to Thursday inclusive, otherwise the fixtures are to be scheduled Friday to Sunday.

 - The light headframes are to be removed at the end of the cricket season.

-The decision means Canterbury Cricket can push ahead with plans to get the venue ready in time for the 2015 World Cup.
+The decision means Canterbury Cricket can push ahead with plans to get it ready in time for the 2015 World Cup.

-Tournament organisers said last month that the city would host the opening match between New Zealand and Sri Lanka on Valentines Day 2015, plus two other pool games.
+Tournament organisers confirmed last month the city will host the opening match between New Zealand and Sri Lanka on Valentine's Day 2015, plus two other pool games.

-Canterbury Cricket will still need to get approval for lease of the land and a scope of works from the city council.
+Canterbury Cricket still need to get approval for lease of the land and a scope of works from the Christchurch City Council.

 The council has yet to vote on the proposal.

-During the hearing, Canterbury Cricket chief executive Lee Germon said Canterbury cricketers would benefit from the development long after the showpiece international tournament.
+During the hearing, Germon said Canterbury cricketers would benefit from the development long after the showpiece international tournament.

-Germon said the proposal followed a 10-year search for a suitable venue and had been designed to have minimal impact on the environment while still meeting International Cricket Council requirements.
+Germon said the proposal followed a 10-year search for a suitable venue and had been designed to have a minimal impact on the environment while still meeting International Cricket Council (ICC) requirements.

-"When all of the effects of the international cricket venue application are assessed, it is more consistent with the overall goal of [the Christchurch Central Recovery Plan] to decline the application than to grant it," she said.
+''When all of the effects of the international cricket venue application are assessed, it is more consistent with the overall goal of (the Central Christchurch Recovery Plan) to decline the application than to grant it.''

 The month-long hearing was before Judge Borthwick and commissioners Anne Leijnen and David Bunting and finished on July 8.